-Fascinating to find such contemporary relevance in an account of the exchange between the Union of the Physically Handicapped Against Segregation (UPIAS) and the then newly minted Disability Alliance from 1975, with the latter standing accused by the former of undermining inclusion by focusing too narrowly on benefits income.
+Fascinating to find such contemporary relevance in an account of the exchange between the Union of the Physically Impaired Against Segregation (UPIAS) and the then newly minted Disability Alliance from 1975, with the latter standing accused by the former of undermining inclusion by focusing too narrowly on benefits income.
 I’ve copy and pasted some key extracts below but for those with an hour to spare you can read the full, seminal document here

 Interestingly the position of UPIAS is to advocate for what might now be termed welfare to work and strongly against anything which fostered dependency among disabled people on ‘State Charity’:

 ‘”Benefits” which are not carefully related to the struggle for integrated employment and active social participation will constantly be used to justify our dependence and exclusion from the mainstream of life the very opposite of what is intended.
 This is why the Alliance’s appeal to the state for legislation to implement a comprehensive, national disability incomes scheme is in reality nothing so much as a programme to obtain and maintain In perpetuity the historical dependence of physically impaired people on charity.
 It does not even have the merit of revealing to the public it wishes to educate that its incomes policy is really a form of State Charity that is, help which essentially entrenches our dependence on the state instead of encouraging our independence and active participation in the mainstream of life.
 The Alliance’s appeal to the public on our behalf is still the same old appeal to pity, the begging bowl in modern form.
 A hundred years ago such an appeal for state rather than personal or voluntary charity might have made some sense.
 But today, when technological and social changes have radically altered the possibilities for us to take independent control over our own lives, to continue to stress our incapacity and helplessness is to bind us with more chains instead of emancipating us.
 What we really need is to be helped to make our maximum active. contribution to society as full members.’